 Au revoir, les enfants (1987) by Louis Malle

 Also happening during the second world war, Julien is a 12-year-old boy who studies in a school away from the Nazi occupation in France.
 Trying to get along between the rebel students, Julien ends up being friends with a newcomer, Jean.
 However, what Julien doesn’t know is that Jen is a Jew and his presence in the school is just a way to hide him from the Nazis.
 Being a very important film from Louis Malle, Au Revoir, Les Enfants it’s a beautiful movie about friendship and coming of age that also relates to films such as The 400 Blows.

 A Man Escaped (1956) by Robert Bresson

 Robert Bresson is a very, very dry filmmaker; however, incredibly poetic.
-A Man Escaped is my favorite film by the director because it’s extremely simple but very touching thanks to his poetic view of a man inside a prison and planning to escape.
+A Man Escaped is my favorite film from the director because it’s extremely simple but very touching thanks to its poetic view of a man inside a prison and his planning to escape.
 This film and Le Trou are very similar, but the difference is that Le Trou contains way more action than this one.
-But don’t fool yourself too much because they are both French.
 With its simplicity, Bresson shows the thoughts, hopes, and dreams about the prisoners in a cell and their lives and their plan to escape the prison.
 The prison escape scene is really good and its ending it’s incredibly beautiful.
-Maybe not for everyone, but A Man Escaped is very worth watching.